🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-galoppàre : to gallop
+galoppare : to gallop

 ga|lop||re : (accento grave)

-Indicative mood (Indicativo) of the verb galoppàre
+indicativo galoppare.
+Indicative mood of the verb galoppare

 Tempo semplice